yusale9/student-showcase/student-work/2023/Shlomo-Bar-On/api-final-project/post.md

 ## Overview

 Use the General Putnam Motel Diner (GPMD) APIs to access program functions for placing orders and requesting bills.
 The **POST** method is used to create a meal request.
+The other method available in theis API is <a href="GET.md">GET</a> used to retrieve a bill for a meal order.

 ### Base URL